telerik/maui-docs/controls/datagrid/theming-and-styles/columns-styling.md

 * `TextHorizontalOptions`(`LayoutOptions`)&mdash;Defines the horizontal options of the text part of the header.
 * `TextVerticalOptions`(`LayoutOptions`)&mdash;Defines the vertical options of the text part of the header.

-When you set the `TextHorizontalOptions` of the text part of the header, consider the current position of the sort indicator as both elements are ordered in а defined way and modifying the position of any of them affects the other one.
+When you set the `TextHorizontalOptions` of the text part of the header, consider the current position of the sort indicator as both elements are ordered in a defined way and modifying the position of any of them affects the other one.

 For example, to position the column header text to `Center`, you have to set the `SortDescriptor` position to `Center` as well: